Homemade Twix Bars (Best Millionaire Shortbread)

 - 1/2 tsp salt

-200 grams of good quality dark chocolate, or any other chocolate you prefer.
+- 7 oz Dark Chocolate, or 200 grams Or any other chocolate you prefer.
 Dark chocolate helps cut down the sweetness of everything else.

-Grease an 8″X8″ square baking pan, including the sides all the way to the top.
+- Grease an 8″X8″ or 20cm square baking pan, including the sides all the way to the top.

 - Mix the shortbread flours, sugar and salt in a large bowl with a whisk.
 Cut in the butter and mix with your fingers until the mixture is a sandy consistency.

 - Press the dough into the baking pan and pierce liberally with a fork.
 Bake at 350F for 25 to 30 minutes, until the edges turn a golden brown.
 Set aside to cool.

 - For the caramel, add the butter, sugar, condensed milk, golden syrup (click here to see how to make golden syrup) and salt in a medium, heavy pan and heat while stirring to dissolve the sugar.